JohnVspecialist/The-C-Suite-Translator/README.md

 I created this prompt to solve the common problem of technical teams struggling to communicate effectively with executives.

+Prompt:
+"Briefly present the single most important takeaway from a recent project, focusing on its relevance to a senior decision-maker.
+In one line, state the key insight, and in two sentences, frame its importance in the project’s context.
+Support with two precise pieces of evidence to reinforce this takeaway, using only the most essential details.
+Conclude by summarizing the strategic impact, ensuring the language is clear, professional, and suitable for non-technical listeners."

 Use Cases: